zriyansh/signoz.io/blog/2021-09-15-datadog-vs-jaeger.md

 Some of the things SigNoz can help you track:

-- Application overview metrics like RPS, 50th/90th/99th Percentile latencies, and Error Rate
+- Out-of-the-box charts for application metrics like p90, p99, latency, error rates, request rates, etc.
+- Distributed tracing to get end-to-end visibility of your services
+- Monitor any metrics important to you, build dashboards for specific use-cases
+- Logs Management equipped with a powerful search and filter query builder
-- Slowest endpoints in your application
+- Exceptions monitoring to track exceptions in your application
-- See exact request trace to figure out issues in downstream services, slow DB queries, call to 3rd party services like payment gateways, etc
-- Filter traces by service name, operation, latency, error, tags/annotations.
-- Run aggregates on trace data
-- Unified UI for both metrics and traces
+- Easy to set alerts with DIY query builder
+- Native support for OpenTelemetry native

 You can check out SigNoz's GitHub repo here 👇